 Business expansion in emerging markets

-In the years ahead, we want to grow even more vigorously in the emerging markets and further expand our position there.
+In the years ahead, we want to grow even more robustly within the emerging economies and expand our leading position there.
 Today’s emerging markets are expected to account for around 60% of global chemical production in 2020.
-We aim to benefit from the above-average growth in these regions and therefore plan to invest more than a quarter of our capital expenditures there between 2016 and 2020.
+We aim to benefit from the significant growth in these regions and therefore plan to invest more than a third of our additions to property, plant and equipment there between 2011 and 2020.

 In 2013, emerging markets saw substantially higher growth rates than the industrialized countries; however, this increase was not as high as in the previous year.
 This was largely due to the weak global economy, which dampened export demand.
 Furthermore, currency appreciation in many emerging markets led to higher import prices.
 Capital outflow also had a negative impact on investment activity there.

 Nevertheless, our business in emerging markets grew once again in 2013: Compared with 2012, we were able to increase the sales of our companies headquartered in these countries by 1% to €16,294 million.
 Based on customer location, we increased sales (excluding Oil & Gas) in emerging markets year-on-year by 1% to €19,757 million; sales to customers in emerging markets therefore amounted to around 33% of total sales (excluding Oil & Gas) in 2013.
 By 2020, we aim to expand this proportion to 45%.